GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/storage-and-cookies/index.md

 The [IndexedDB][indexeddb] and [Cache Storage][cache-storage] APIs are accessible in service workers.
 However, [Local Storage][local-storage] and [Session Storage][session-storage] are not.

-If you have a specific use case, use an [offscreen document][offscreen] to access these.
+If you need to access Local Storage or Session Storage from the service worker, use an [offscreen document][offscreen].

 ### Partitioning {: #storage-partitioning }